platini2/lightpki/README.md

 # lightpki

-Running from Docker with Permanent Storage of Certs output certs are stored in volume out on host
+Running from Docker with Permanent Storage of Certs output certs are stored in volume out on host.

+To start the container

 sudo docker run -d --name=lightpki \
   -p 2560:2560 \